fynv/LiveKit/README.md

 2. Download a FFMpeg prebuilt package

-For Windows x64, a prebuild package can be found at [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/).
+For Windows x64, a prebuilt package can be found at [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/).

 3. Create a "build" folder and build with CMake